-Ben graduated as a veterinarian from James Cook University in 2017, winning numerous academic awards during the degree.
+Ben graduated as a veterinarian from James Cook University winning numerous academic awards during the degree.
 Since this time at university, Ben’s interest in ophthalmology saw him undertake externships to veterinary ophthalmology centres across Australia, the UK and the USA.
 Ben was fortunate enough to win an international scholarship in 2018 to allow him to undertake advanced ophthalmology training at North Carolina State University while working at one of Brisbane’s largest veterinary hospitals.

 Ben joined the Eye Clinic for Animals as an intern in January 2019, and since this time has published four veterinary journals (as well as having many others in the works) and has been the primary author for the most comprehensive textbook chapter to date on the ophthalmology of marsupial and monotreme species.
 Ben has also been assisting in teaching students at the University of Sydney their ophthalmology practicals and tutorials since joining the Eye Clinic for Animals.